heathleger/NsisDotNetChecker/README.md

+I just add a method for .net framework 4.8.
 # .NET Framework Checker NSIS plugin
 The .NET Framework Checker NSIS plugin is used to detect if the required .NET Framework is installed and if it is not - plugin will download and install the required package.
 The plugin's C++ source code is based on the [work of Aaron Stebner](http://blogs.msdn.com/b/astebner/archive/2009/06/16/9763379.aspx).